hashptl/auto-annotated-portfolio/content/pages/info.md

   - elementId: ''
     colors: colors-f
     backgroundSize: full
-    text: >-
+    text: >+
-      ## Hey I’m a developer.
-I’ve been born and raised in the world, and that’s
+      Hey, I’m a scientific writer and transmedia designer.
+Born and raised in Mumbai, that’s still where I create, write, and dream.
+I’m currently exploring new ventures—ex-content executive, ex-research collaborator,
-      also where I’m based.
-I’m currently a free agent, ex-this, ex-that, ex-super big name.
-When I’m not coding, writing or creating, I eat cereals.
-I have a dog, check her out [@mygod](https://www.stackbit.com/).
+      ex-MIT Tech Review contributor.
+When I’m not crafting stories or designing ideas, I’m probably lost in philosophy or curating the perfect playlist.

     media:
       type: ImageBlock
       url: /images/about.jpg